grafana/tempo/docs/tempo/website/setup/setup-cluster/linux.md

 Paste in your S3 credentials for admin_client and the storage backend.
 If you wish to give your cluster a unique name, add a cluster property with the appropriate name.
 If you do not add a cluster name this will be taken automatically from the license.
 By default, the `cluster_name` Update the `cluster_name` field with the name of the cluster your license was issued for and paste in your S3 credentials for the `admin_client`.

-Refer to the [GET configuration documentation](https://grafana.com/docs/enterprise-traces/latest/config/) for explanations of the available options.
+Refer to the [Tempo configuration documentation]({<< relref "../../configuration" >>}) for explanations of the available options.

-In the following configuration, GET options are altered to only listen to the OTLP gRPC and HTTP protocols.
+In the following configuration, Tempo options are altered to only listen to the OTLP gRPC and HTTP protocols.
-By default, GET listens for all compatible protocols.
+By default, Tempo listens for all compatible protocols.
-The extended instructions for installing the TNS application and Grafana Agent to verify that GET is receiving traces relies on the default Jaeger port being available, hence disabling listening on that port in GET for a single Linux node.
+The extended instructions for installing the TNS application and Grafana Agent to verify that Tempo is receiving traces relies on the default Jaeger port being available, hence disabling listening on that port in GET for a single Linux node.

 ```yaml
 multitenancy_enabled: true